When and what to learn in a changing world: Dynamics of information acquisition

 \section{Dynamics of information acquisition}

-The decomposition in \hyref{Theorem}{thm:optimal-policies} provides a simple way to visualize the evolution of beliefs and enables a precise description of long-run behavior.
-In this section, I first establish (\hyref{Theorem}{thm:long-run-dynamics} in \hyref{Section}{sec:convergence-to-cyclical-information-acquisition}) that learning must either stop in finite time or settle into a simple cyclical pattern.
-Then, I turn to characterizing conditions under which learning stops (\hyref{Proposition}{prop:when-does-learning-stop} in \hyref{Section}{sec:learning-traps}) and study the existence of path-dependent "learning traps".
-The results deliver explicit expressions for stationary payoffs and an equivalent simplified auxiliary problem, optimizing directly over long-run behavior (\hyref{Section}{sec:stationary-payoffs-and-auxiliary-problem}).
-This provides a way to compare informativeness across environments (\hyref{Section}{sec:Frequency-Quality-CS}).
+The decomposition in \hyref{Theorem}{thm:optimal-policies} enables the precise description of dynamics.
+In the long run, learning must either stop in finite time or settle into a simple cyclical pattern (\hyref{Theorem}{thm:long-run-dynamics}). \hyref{Proposition}{prop:when-does-learning-stop} characterizes conditions under which learning stops and path-dependent "learning traps" exist.
+The results deliver a simplified problem over explicit stationary payoffs (\hyref{Section}{sec:stationary-payoffs-and-auxiliary-problem}) and a natural way to compare informativeness across environments (\hyref{Section}{sec:Frequency-Quality-CS}).